docker-archive/dcus-hol-2016/docker-cloud/README.md

   **Mac OS X:** Execute the following command (you will need to have `Brew` installed)

 		$ brew install docker-cloud

+  > **Note**: If you do not have brew installed, you can install it copy this command into your local command window to install it:
+  `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 4. Verify the install by typing `docker-cloud -v`.
 This will show the version of the Docker Cloud CLI running on your system.